GorgonzolaRex/wizardry-daphne-guide/docs/events/otherworld-adventurers/otherworld-adventurers-guide.md

             - If you get more Reputation points from the later Abysses.
             - If completing all Guild request in an Abyss gives you extra Reputation points as a one-time "bonus".

-???
-"Priorities Guide"
+??? note "Priorities Guide"

+    === "How to Use"

         - Know upfront that this can be a frustrating and time-consuming process, especially if you are in A3 and want access to Seven Luminaries junk.
-    - This guide is essentially a check-list of what you should focus on first in order of importance.

-    Priorities:

-    - True Endings
+        - The tabs are organized by priority from left-to-right.
+        - Once you can no longer progress on a given tab proceed to the next one.
+        - Remember!
+The junk pool will not update unless you reset the entire event using the Event button (yellow shield icon).
+Some Discord members have it happen automatically, but many do not.
+        - As a last resort you can send an [Inquiry](https://support.wizardry.info/en/inquiry) to Drecom if you have tried everything listed above as it could be a bug.

+    === "True Endings"

         - Complete the True endings for both A1 and A2.
 It should not take that much time if you are in A3 or A4.
         - This is the only requirement that functions as a Yes/No flag.
         - For A2 we recommend you do it with a new faction since the last Mermaid statue is located on F6.

-    - MC's Grade
+    === "MC's Grade"

         - For newer players Steel is sufficient.
         - For vets promote MC to Copper as soon as possible, especially if you just started A4.
         - The event cave, especially B3F, gives good EXP so it is possible to raise your MC to level 60 during the event period.

-    - Abyss Progression
+    === "Abyss Progression"

         - Progress in A3 as much as you can until you hit a hard stopping point.
 This will usually be the F7 Doll boss for new players.
         - Once you hit a stopping point, then proceed to do doing the Special Requests.
         - Clear A3 F3 Necrocore boss and step foot into F5.
         - Clear A3 F7 Doll boss and step foot into F8.
         - Reach the F10 Fountain.
         - Defeat the GWO 3 once.

-    - Special Requests (Reputation)
+    === "Special Requests (Reputation)"

         - Complete the "Best" endings for the Special Requests, which are listed under the Events section of the navigation list.
         - Special Requests are only given at the Capital Luknalia Guild under the "Featured" tab.
         - To reset them you need to go to the Ruins > Cursed Wheel and select the Special Request button located at the bottom-right of the page.

-    - Other Reputation Grinding
+    === "Other Reputating Grinding"

         - The standard approach has been to pick fast A1 Guild requests and repeat them over and over again until the next Grade Exam or junk tier unlocks.
         - If you are going to be putting in the time to grind Reputation points, then we recommend you at least pick up the Mel (+13-14 Trap Disarm) and Mudd (+10 Detect) bondmates and take them to level 5.
 They are both useful for your chest opener and long-term account development.
         - If that does not work, then complete all the requests you have not yet done for every Abyss.
-    - Remember!
-The junk pool will not update unless you reset the entire event using the Event button (yellow shield icon).
-Some Discord members have it happen automatically, but many do not.
-    - As a last resort you can send an [Inquiry](https://support.wizardry.info/en/inquiry) to Drecom if you have tried everything listed above as it could be a bug.

 ### Unlocking Requirements